Botch (band): Influence and legacy

 Botch's music was a major early influence on the mathcore and metalcore styles, and their final album We Are the Romans is specifically cited as a highly influential album.
 Decibel and Rock Sound both inducted the album into their publication's "Hall of Fame" features in November 2005 and August 2011 respectively.
 Rock Sound also declared We Are the Romans as one of the "big four" math metal albums in May 2008, and featured Botch in the publication's "Revolutionaries" column, which pays tribute to "the bands we just couldn't live without" in November 2006.
 In August 2005, Alternative Press listed We Are the Romans as a classic "other punk album"—or an album that was influential, but not commercially successful.
-In October 2009, Botch was featured in AbsolutePunk's "Weekly Nostalgia" piece, which pays tribute to disbanded musical groups.
+In October 2009, Botch was featured in AbsolutePunks "Weekly Nostalgia" piece, which pays tribute to disbanded musical groups.
 In November 2009, Jason Heller listed We Are the Romans as one of the albums that didn't make The A.V.
 Clubs top 50 albums of previous decade list, but was still an important album of this period.
 In 2012, Rock Sound added Botch's We Are the Romans into its "101 Modern Classics," ranking at number 35.

 Many artists have cited Botch's music as an influence or have expressed their admiration for it, including: American Standards, Architects, Jordan Blilie of The Blood Brothers, Dan Briggs of Between the Buried and Me, Breather Resist, Cancer Bats, Curl Up and Die, The Fall of Troy, Johnny Truant, Frank Turner of Million Dead, Norma Jean, The Ocean, Owl City, and Underoath.
 In January 2009, members of the Washington bands Kane Hodder and Schoolyard Heroes formed a tribute band and performed Botch songs at a local venue in a one-off performance.